-For some reason, neither Ren or Cui are included in the list of patients in the official investigation and WHO reports at the time — which instead focuses on the april chain of contamination.
+For some reason, neither Ren or Cui are included in the list of patients in the official investigation and WHO reports at the time — which instead focuses on the April outbreak.
 They will eventually be mentioned by the WHO in [i.1].

 b.
 April events: 1st generation: 2 primary cases from contaminated lab